StartsMercury/cosmic-light-bleed-fix/README.md

 ## Downloads

-Cosmic Light Bleed Fix is only officially available on CRRM and GitHub.
+Cosmic Light Bleed Fix is only officially available on CRMM and GitHub.
 All published version of this mod are both in [CRRM](https://www.crmm.tech/mod/cosmic-light-bleed-fix/versions) and [GitHub Releases](https://github.com/StartsMercury/cosmic-light-bleed-fix/releases):